Billing and Account Management FAQs

 Consolidated Billing is just a billing method, rather than a feature to control accounts or plan resources.
 Consolidated Billing doesn’t affect account functions or the account sign-in process.
 Resources can’t be shared across linked accounts.

-For more information about Consolidated Billing, see AWS China Billing FAQs.
+For more information about Consolidated Billing, see Amazon Web Services China Billing FAQs.

 Q: How can I use Reserved Instances (RIs) with my existing On-Demand instances to save costs?